Types

 init(<parameters>) {}

-is a list of comma-separated parameters to the
+Similarly to function declarations, <parameters> is a list of comma-separated parameters to the

 constructor.
 If the constructor is inside an actor that requires a thread to its constructor, the

-first parameter must be of the type Thread
+first parameter must be of the type Thread.

-What makes constructors special is that they need to contain an init
+What makes constructors special is that they need to contain an init block.
+The init block

 represents actually creating the instance by initializing all member variables.
 An initialization